About Me

 Awards

-Barris Award for outstanding TA, 2024 Fall quarter.
+- Barris Award for outstanding TA, CS 335: Introduction to the Theory of Computing, 2024 Fall quarter.

 Miscellaneous

-I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
-Here’s the link.
+I have written three articles on 知乎 about theoretical computer science.
+Here is the link.